bokeh/bokeh/sphinx/source/docs/user_guide/tools.rst

 '''''''''''''''''''''''''

 By default, values for fields (e.g. ``@foo``) are displayed in a basic numeric format.
-However, it is possible to control the formatting of values more precisely.
-Fields can be modified by appending a format specified to the end in curly braces.
+To control the formatting of values, you can modify fields by appending a specified format to the end in curly braces.
 Some examples are below.

 .. code-block:: python